So what have you marked on your shipping calendar for this year?

 Keep your eyes peeled in January for this year’s only VLCC newbuilding.

-Yes, despite all the talk of an incoming flood of new orders, according to Tankers International that is just the one lonely delivery for 2024 — AET’s Shell-chartered, 300,000-dwt LNG dual-fuelled newbuilding Eagle Veracruz which is due to be handed over by Hanwha Ocean.
+Yes, despite all the talk of an incoming flood of new orders, according to Tankers International, the anticipated influx narrows down to just one lonely delivery for 2024 — AET’s Shell-chartered, 300,000-dwt LNG dual-fuelled newbuilding Eagle Veracruz, which is due to be handed over by Hanwha Ocean.

 “This compares to an average of 39 deliveries per year since 2000,” TI said.

-Eagle Veracruz was contracted at around $100m.
+The Eagle Veracruz was contracted at about $100m.
 Today VLCC pricing is at around $128m.
-Who will be first up to boost the flagging VLCC orderbook this year?
+Who will be the first up to boost the flagging VLCC orderbook this year?

 Time to renew again